Greek wildfires: Multinational force fights to tame flareups

 The government has pledged a large compensation and reforestation program.

+Big fires are also burning in Italy, which claimed a third life Wednesday when local authorities said the body of a 77-year-old shepherd was found in the southern Calabria region.
+Italy's La Presse news agency said he was in a farmhouse where he apparently sought refuge from the flames, along with his flock.

+Last week, a woman and her nephew died of smoke inhalation as they tried to save the family olive grove at the edge of the forest.

-In neighboring Turkey, firefighters worked to early Wednesday to extinguish a wildfire in the southwest Mugla province, which runs along the Aegean Sea.
+In Turkey, firefighters worked to extinguish a wildfire in the southwest Mugla province, which runs along the Aegean Sea.
 At least eight people and countless animals have died in more than 200 wildfires in Turkey since July 28.

+Paphitis reported from Kontias, Greece.
+Lefteris Pittarakis in Kamatriades, Greece, Frances D'Emilio in Rome and Suzan Fraser in Ankara, Turkey, contributed.

 Follow all AP stories on climate change issues at https://apnews.com/hub/climate